What are the responsibilities of a mentor?

 - Practical rails instruction, we have step-by-step guides on how to build three applications which increase in complexity, and an overview of the Model/View/Controller architecture, HTTP Protocol, and routing in Rails.
 These tutorials prepare the student for building any CRUD app they would want to build.

-- Sprinkled into our lessons are "Self Directed Challenge" lessons, the student needs to accomplish on their own without any guidance of the tutorial.
+- Sprinkled into our lessons are "Self Directed Challenge" lessons, the student needs to accomplish on their own without any guidance from the tutorial.

-- Abstract coding concept instruction, we give students a run-down of object oriented programming an inheritance.
+- Abstract coding concept instruction, we give students a run-down of object oriented programming and inheritance.

 - Best practice tutorials, we have students learn best practices like test-driven development, git branching and pull requests.

 - Coding challenges, that increase in complexity and will allow the student to solve complex problems, so they'll be able to build sophisticated applications as a junior web developer and not just CRUD apps.